fcaliquaglia/reanalysis_thaao/README.md

 > [!NOTE]
 > (from the official website) ERA5 is the fifth generation ECMWF atmospheric reanalysis of the global climate covering
-> the
-> period from January 1940
-> to present1.
-It is produced by the Copernicus Climate Change Service (C3S) at ECMWF and provides hourly estimates of a
+> the period from January 1940 to present.
+It is produced by the Copernicus Climate Change Service (C3S) at ECMWF and
-> large number of atmospheric, land and oceanic climate variables.
-The data cover the Earth on a 31km grid and resolve
+> provides hourly estimates of a large number of atmospheric, land and oceanic climate variables.
+The data cover the Earth
-> the atmosphere using 137 levels from the surface up to a height of 80km.
-ERA5 includes an ensemble component at half
+> on a 31km grid and resolve the atmosphere using 137 levels from the surface up to a height of 80km.
+ERA5 includes an
-> the resolution to provide information on synoptic uncertainty of its products.
+> ensemble component at half the resolution to provide information on synoptic uncertainty of its products.
 > ERA5 uses a state-of-the-art numerical weather prediction model to assimilate a variety of observations,
 > including satellite and ground-based measurements, and produces a comprehensive and consistent view of the Earth's
 > atmosphere.
 These products are widely used by researchers and practitioners in various fields, including climate